shimanauskas/sandrasforth/README.md

 # Avocado
-Being developed using nasm for Linux and macOS on x86-64 architecture.
+A Forth-like system for Linux and macOS on x86-64.

+Requires make, nasm and ld.

 Error reporting:
 * A word followed by a question mark means it is not found in the vocabulary and not a literal.